 To change course level after you’ve registered, please contact the Registrar by calling 1-800-445-1305 or by emailing firstname.lastname@example.org.

-No. Payment is due at the point of registration.
-We accept Visa, Mastercard, Checks, Money Orders and Purchase Orders.
+Payment is due at the point of registration.
+We accept Visa, Mastercard, Discover, American Express, Checks, Money Orders and Purchase Orders.

 You have 30 days from the date of registration to cancel a course and receive a full refund minus a $20 cancellation fee.
 We are unable to offer any refunds for course cancellations after 30 days.
 To cancel your registration, contact the Registrar for assistance, 1-800-445-1305 or email@example.com.